kisarur/chain-fpga/README.md

-# chainFPGA
+# chain-fpga
-*chainFPGA* is a library API designed for FPGA-based chaining step acceleration, which is a crucial computational step in many third-generation bioinformatics sequence alignment software.
-This library API provides a user-friendly interface to integrate the FPGA-based chaining step accelerator (originaly used in [Minimap2_FPGA](https://github.com/kisarur/minimap2_fpga_opencl)) with other bioinformatics tools without requiring users to engage in internal hardware development.
+*chain-fpga* is a library API designed for FPGA-based chaining step acceleration, which is a crucial computational step in many third-generation bioinformatics sequence alignment software.
+This library API provides a user-friendly interface to integrate the FPGA-based chaining step accelerator (originaly used in [minimap2-fpga](https://github.com/kisarur/minimap2-fpga)) with other bioinformatics tools without requiring users to engage in internal hardware development.

 ## Building